mui/mui-x/docs/data/tree-view/rich-tree-view/items/items.md

 This can be achieved by either defining the prop outside the component scope or by memoizing using the `React.useCallback` hook if the function reuses something from the component scope.
 :::

-### The disabledItemsFocusable prop
+### Focus disabled items

-Use the `disabledItemsFocusable` prop to control whether or not a disabled Tree Item can be focused.
+Use the `disabledItemsFocusable` prop to control if disabled Tree Items can be focused.

 When this prop is set to false: